TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 ---

 Recently I had a meeting to share ideas about how to help a team (engineering and product owners alike) not only aware of the importance of their tech-debt but also how to take ownership of it.
-For some reasons, this team had heavy rotation and the engineers did not find a way to remove their pain points during their sprints.
+For some reasons, this team had heavy rotation, and the engineers did not find a way to remove their pain points during their sprints.

 Working with some team members, we had already identified some points in various repositories and services, but we had not been able to onboard everyone in the importance of those items.
 For example, there were some _code smells_, some